-- Material: granite fines or bare earth - Standard width: 2'-6' with existing groundcover - Signage: wayfinding, educational, and etiquette
+- Material: granite fines or bare earth - Standard width: 2'-6' with existing groundcover - Signage: wayfinding, educational, and etiquette - Tree Buffer Zone: natural screening and shade

 Trail Prioritization

 Recommended trails provide additional connectivity throughout Raleigh by filling system gaps, linking new neighborhoods and parks, creating connections to high-frequency transit, and increasing access for those they need it most.
 This section clarifies the level of priority for each recommendation, a critical step for implementing new trails and reinvesting in existing trails in ways that add value to the system and provide the greatest benefits to residents and visitors.